skyssolutions/lynxchan/src/be/Readme.txt

 previewPostCount(Number): number of preview posts on a thread. maxThreadCount(Number): maximum amount of threads allowed per board.
 tempDirectory: path for temporary files.
 Defaults to '/tmp'.
+emailSender: e-mail to be used as sender on automated e-mails.

 db.json:
 address: address of the database.